RESEARCH

 Research Area 1 – Role of gut-immune-brain interaction in gastrointestinal and neuropsychiatric disease.

 Human intestinal mucosal surfaces are colonized by large communities of microorganisms and are in constant contact with an abundance of highly immunogenic dietary and microbial components.
 Proper regulation of the interaction between the host and the contents of the gastrointestinal (GI) tract is of utmost importance in avoiding aberrant immune responses and requires several different mechanisms.
 Failure of one or more of these regulatory mechanisms can adversely affect human health, not only through GI disorders, but also via systemic manifestations that may influence cognition and behavior.
 A primary goal of our group is investigation of the role of mucosal inflammation and intestinal barrier function in the context of GI and neuropsychiatric symptoms.
-Disease focus areas in our lab include celiac disease, non-celiac wheat/gluten sensitivity, irritable bowel syndrome, autism spectrum disorders, and myalgic encephalomyelitis/chronic fatigue syndrome.
+Disease focus areas in our lab include celiac disease, non-celiac wheat/gluten sensitivity, irritable bowel syndrome, autism spectrum disorders, cerebellar ataxia, schizophrenia, and myalgic encephalomyelitis/chronic fatigue syndrome.

 Publications